Comparison inequalities and fastest-mixing Markov chains: Can extra updates delay mixing? (No, subject to positive correlations.) Can extra updates delay mixing? (No, subject to positive correlations)

-for every $f, g \in \MMc$, and that if~$S$ is \emph{linearly} ordered then (by ``Chebyshev's other inequality''; see, \eg, \cite[Lemma~16.2]{PeresWinkler}) \emph{all} probability measures have positive correlations.
-The connection with comparison inequalities is the following simple lemma, in relation to which we note that both $K_{\pi}$ and~$I$ are stochastically monotone kernels possessing stationary distribution~$\pi$.

-\begl A pmf~$\pi$ on a finite partially ordered set~$\Xc$ has positive correlations if and only if $K_{\pi} \preceq I$, where $K_{\pi}$ is the trivial kernel that jumps in one step to~$\pi$ and~$I$ is the identity kernel. \enl
+for every $f, g \in\MMc$, and that if $S$ is \textit{linearly} ordered then (by ``Chebyshev's other inequality;'' see, e.g., \cite{PeresWinkler}, Lemma 16.2) \textit{all} probability measures have positive correlations.
+The connection with comparison inequalities is the following simple lemma, in relation to which we note that both $K_{\pi}$ and $I$ are stochastically monotone kernels possessing stationary distribution $\pi$. \begin{lemma} A p.m.f. $\pi$ on a finite partially ordered set $\Xc$ has positive correlations if and only if $K_{\pi} \preceq I$, where $K_{\pi}$ is the trivial kernel that jumps in one step to $\pi$ and $I$ is the identity kernel. \end{lemma} \begin{pf} Since for any $f$ and $g$ we have